ibm-cloud-docs/DataTransferService/about.md

 # About Data Transfer Service
 {: #about}

 The Data Transfer Service is deprecated.
 As of 04 November 2024, you can't create new requests for this service.
-Existing instances are supported until 03 October 2025.
-Any instances that still exist on that date will be deleted.
+Any existing requests will be serviced as per the terms of offering.
 {: deprecated}

 With {{site.data.keyword.cloud}} Data Transfer Service, you can send a USB 2.0 or 3.0 compatible device to an {{site.data.keyword.cloud_notm}} data center to be connected directly to your network.
 The device is housed in a dedicated rack and is mounted as an iSCSI target.
 Advanced Format drives are now supported as well.